 Is one option better than the other?
 Not necessarily.

 When reviewing and scoring separately, members of your QA team may assign scores they want to reconsider following a group discussion.
 Likewise, when doing this task as a group, different opinions could cause the review process to take longer than it needs to.
 People may not be as honest as they would otherwise be.

 Either way, exchanging ideas and deciding on the final scores is a key part of the quality assurance calibration stage.
 Everyone will get to share their thoughts on why particular aspects of the interaction met expectations or not.

-One person should be responsible for gathering the different grades and keeping a record of points raised.
+One person should gather the different grades and keep a record of points raised.
 The team will eventually agree on a final grade for the interactions, which will be the benchmark for all future reviews.

-Your QA analysts will be prepared to start their work once calibration is complete, reassured that they have a clear set of criteria to adhere to.
-Performing accurate quality assurance can be a complicated process, particularly when there are a large number of customer interactions to monitor.
-Establishing a quality assurance calibration makes sure every interactions gets graded by the same standards of excellence.
+This will prepare your QA analysts to start their work once the quality calibration process is complete, reassured they have a clear set of criteria to adhere to.
+Performing accurate quality assurance can be a complicated process, particularly when there are many customer interactions to monitor.
+Establishing a quality assurance calibration makes sure every interaction gets graded by the same standards of excellence.

-By doing this, agents will hear their own performance from a different perspective: they’re looking for flaws, for ways they could have helped deliver a stronger service.
+By doing this, agents will hear their own performance from a fresh perspective, they’re looking for flaws, for ways they could have helped deliver a stronger service.
 They become more aware of their behavior without being influenced by any emotions they may have felt at the time of the call.

 Agents can help to create plans for effective coaching and training too, based on their own knowledge of working on the front line.
 Be sure to pick their brains and let your analysts incorporate their ideas into coaching, if valuable enough.

-Good QA software can be a major time-saver when it comes to Quality Assurance calibration.
+Good QA software can be a major time-saver for quality assurance calibration.